Charlie Jones and the Planet Behind the Sun

 “I know but you get what I mean,” I mumbled.

-Jason and I went to the kitchen to make ourselves some sandwiches and then started playing chess in the common room.
-That could definitely stop our minds from thinking of conspiracy theories.
+Jason and I went to the kitchen to make some sandwiches and then started playing chess in the living room.
+That could stop our minds from thinking of conspiracy theories.

-I wasn’t altered by what had happened to us that evening but once I had stopped for a second and thought about it I came to the conclusion that it had been something really strange and peculiar.
-Men in red walking around Berkshire?
-Men with sunglasses in a cloudy evening?
+I wasn’t altered by what had happened to us that afternoon but once I stopped for a second and thought about it I came to the conclusion that it had been something really strange indeed.
+Men in red walking around Windsor and Eton?
+Men with sunglasses in a cloudy day?
 We were probably creating the whole drama in our heads after all.
 Men in red with sunglasses… it sounds normal, right?
 We were hoping.

-After having supper with all the other housemates, we all went to our rooms to sleep.
-I told Jason not to tell anybody about what had happened to us because they were most likely going to start telling everyone that we were scared just because we had seen some men in red coats.
+After having supper with all the other housemates, we all went to our rooms.
+Before parting, I told Jason not to tell anybody about what had happened to us because they were most likely going to start telling everyone that we were scared just because we had seen some men in red coats.

-I couldn’t sleep that night (what a surprise) but it wasn’t because I was scared of Jason’s alien theory but because June was soon coming to an end.
-I thought that facing aliens wasn’t as bad as facing my mom and her medusa stare able to paralyze anyone fool enough to look into her eyes.
+I couldn’t sleep that night (what a surprise) but it wasn’t because I was scared of Jason’s alien theory but because June was coming to an end.
+I thought that facing aliens wasn’t as bad as having to face my mom and her Medusa stare able to petri...
+I mean paralyze anyone fool enough to look into her eyes.

-Unable to rest, I got up and started walking around the room, my daily routine when stressed out that was supposed to help me but didn’t seem to work the way I expected.
+Unable to rest, I got up and started walking around the room, my daily routine when stressed out that was supposed to help me but that didn’t seem to work the way I expected it.

-I don’t know why, but after several minutes of walking in circles, I looked out one of my room windows and saw something that froze me at once.
-I saw a man with sunglasses across the street.
-He was looking straight at my window... straight at me.
-The few street lights allowed me to notice that the man was wearing all red clothing, just like the several others we had seen earlier that day.
+I don’t know why, but after several minutes of walking in circles, I had the strong feeling to look out a window, and so I did.
+I looked out one of my room windows and saw something that froze me at once.
+I saw a man with sunglasses standing in the middle of the street.
+He was looking straight at my window, straight at me.
+The few street lights near the house allowed me to notice that the man was wearing all red clothing, just like the several others we had seen earlier that day.
 Shivers went down my spine like I’d never felt before as I tried to understand what was happening.
 I got scared... really scared.
 Who were those men?
 What did they want?
 Were they after me?
 Why?

 What in the world was I supposed to do?
-I went immediately back to bed hoping they were not going to get in and kill me in my sleep.
+I went immediately back to bed, hid myself under my duvet like a scared child and hoped they were not going to get in and kill me in my sleep.
 They didn’t have a reason to hurt me, right?
 I hadn’t done wrong to anybody.
 I was almost a saint.

 I thought of calling my family or telling our headmaster, but I didn’t want to give them more reasons to think that I was crazy.
-After a lot of thinking, I decided to wait until the next day to tell Jason about it.
+And after a lot of thinking, I decided to wait until the next day to tell Jason about it.

-I didn’t dare to look out the window one more time fearing I would see not just one but several men outside my window.
-And without some struggling and after a hundred different sleeping positions, I managed to fall asleep hours later.
+I didn’t dare to look out the window one more time fearing I would see not one but several men outside and this time without their glasses.
+And with some struggling and after a hundred different sleeping positions, I managed to fall asleep hours later.